 The major active ingredients in StJohns-Wort include hypericin and other dianthrones, flavonoids, xanthones, and hyperforin.

-For many years researchers believed the antidepressant properties of St. John's wort were a result of its hypericin contnet and the inhibition of the enzyme monoamine oxidase, however, more recent research suggests that its antidepressant actions may be a result of other active constituents, such as hyperforin, and flavonoids.
+For many years researchers believed the antidepressant properties of St. John's wort were a result of its hypericin content and the inhibition of the enzyme monoamine oxidase.

 Clinical studies suggest that St. John's wort extracts may exert their antidepressant actions by inhibiting the reuptake of the neurotransmitters serotonin, norepinephrine, and dopamine.